superzzp/Visual-Eyes-BizHacks/README.md

 **Powered by Azure Cognitive Services, ARKIT2 and Firebase**

-Eye-tracking and emotion prediction of user's reaction to marketing materials.
+Eye-tracking and emotion prediction of user's reaction to Best Buy's marketing materials.
 Dynamically store user's picture and reaction data at backend.
 Proof of concept at _BizHacks_.

 **First Place**, *Best Buy Price Winner* out of 400+ people.